Breaking Down the Facts on Grains

 Let’s just take it one small step at a time.
 For now, let’s start with agreeing that there are some grains out there that are better for you than others.

 Let’s take a closer look at both grain groups to see what they are all about and how they can affect your health.
 Once you learn, then you can decide if adding grains to or taking grains from your diet is right for you.

 Good to Know: Grain Basics

-Grains encompass an entire host of different types of carbohydrates.
+Grains include an a large variety of different types of carbohydrates.
 Basically, grains are plant-based kernels from a variety of plants that are used to make foods such as breads, pastas, and rice products.
 No matter which grain you look at, they all have three major parts:

 What are refined grains?